2025 CMS 1500: Understanding Type of Service (TOS) Codes & Box 24 Billing Guide

 3. Select the correct TOS value per Medicare and commercial payer rules.

-4. Attach required documentation—particularly for Category III codes often contractor priced.
+4. Attach required documentation—particularly for Category III codes, which are often contractor priced.

 5. Review denials and appeals in case of TOS mismatch, a common denial reason.